Speaker

 Description

-A novel Complex Bend (CB) magnet design has been developed at NSLS-II to support the storage ring future upgrade toward near-diffraction-limited performance.
-The CB concept, replacing the conventional dipole electromagnets with compact permanent-magnet combined-function elements, will provide both strong focusing and bending within a single curved assembly.
-NSLS-II upgrade will implement 120 CBs to achieve an ultra-low emittance of 15 pm·rad at 4 GeV, while preserving 8.8 m-long straight sections and reducing ring magnet power consumption by 70%.
+A novel Complex Bend (CB) magnet design has been developed at NSLS-II to support the future storage ring upgrade toward near-diffraction-limited performance.
+The CB concept replaces conventional dipole electromagnets with compact permanent-magnet combined-function elements, providing both strong focusing and bending within a single curved assembly.
+The NSLS-II upgrade will implement 120 CBs to achieve a low emittance of 15 pm·rad at 4 GeV, while preserving 8.8 m-long straight sections and reducing the ring magnet power consumption by about 70%.
 To further validate the CB approach as a reliable, high-performance solution for next-generation synchrotron light sources, two existing dipoles in the NSLS-II storage ring will be replaced with CBs while maintaining normal operations.
-The lattice design preserves the existing tunnel geometry, provides sufficient dynamic and momentum apertures for off-axis injections, and minimizes modifications to power supplies and optics.
-In this paper, we will describe the design considerations and lattice optimization for the CB implementation.
+The lattice design should preserve the existing tunnel geometry, minimize modifications to power supplies and optics, provide sufficient dynamic and momentum apertures for off-axis injection, and be tolerant to errors.
+This paper provides an overview of the design considerations for the CB installation.

 | In which format do you inted to submit your paper? | LaTeX |